Slip and Fall Attorney – Premises Liability Cases

 Under Texas law, the duty owed to a person who enters another person’s property is determined by the injured party’s status.
 One who owns or is in control of property may owe a different duty depending upon the injured person’s status as an invitee, licensee or trespasser.
 The three classifications are:

-- Invitee – An invitee is generally defined as someone who enters the property of another for the property possessors benefit.
+- Invitee – An invitee is defined as someone who enters the property of another for the property possessors benefit.
 A customer in a store is considered an invitee.

 - Licensee – A licensee is a person who enters the property of another for the mutual benefit of the landowner/possessor and the individual visiting.